vin-2-real/vin-2-real/README.md

 </div>

 ## About Me:
--  Currently working on a website.
 - :snake: Python is my main programming language.
 - :video_game: mostly do memory reading and writing cheats in python and c#.

+## Current Project:
+-  Currently working on a free cs1.6 steam version setup & discord bot.

 ## Socials: